zicat/astatine/docs/streaming_operators/streaming_eventtime_temporal_join_operator.md

 Note:
 1. The identity of the operator is `temporal_join`.
-2. The `left.eventtime` is set the left stream eventtime field name.
+2. The `left.eventtime` set the left stream eventtime field name.
-3. The `right.eventtime` is set the right stream eventtime field name.
+3. The `right.eventtime` set the right stream eventtime field name.
-4. The `left.output.fields` is set the left stream output fields, split by `,`, the `*` means output all left input fields, using keyword `AS` to rename fieldName if necessary.
+4. The `left.output.fields` set the left stream output fields, split by `,`, the `*` means output all left input fields, using keyword `AS` to rename fieldName if necessary.
-5. The `right.output.fields` is set the right stream output fields, split by `,`, the `*` means output all left input fields, using keyword `AS` to rename fieldName if necessary.
+5. The `right.output.fields` set the right stream output fields, split by `,`, the `*` means output all left input fields, using keyword `AS` to rename fieldName if necessary.
-6. The `join.type` is set the join type including `LEFT`, `INNER`.
+6. The `join.type` set the join type including `LEFT`, `INNER`.
+7. The `right.order.type` set using the `FIRST` OR `LAST` value of the right stream event to join.
-7. The `table.exec.state.ttl` is set the eventtime expired state ttl, the default value is 2 minutes.
+8. The `table.exec.state.ttl` set the eventtime expired state ttl, the default value is 2 minutes.